 The Trudeau Foundation provides scholarships for doctoral students from Canada who have achieved academic excellence and who demonstrate an interest in public policy and a willingness to learn in a multidisciplinary setting.
 For further details, including information on eligibility and how to apply, please refer to the Trudeau Foundation scholarship webpage.

-It is possible that there will be a small number of other faculty scholarships but, currently, it is not known if these will be available and if so, how many and for what amount.
+It is possible that there will be some other joint faculty/college scholarships but, currently, it is not known if these will be available and if so, how many and for what amount.

-Across the university, there are over a thousand scholarships available, as witnessed by our Thinking Postgraduate?
-Think Oxford. website, and hence applicants may be eligible for other scholarships not specifically mentioned on this website.
+Across the university, there are over a thousand scholarships available, as witnessed by our Oxford Graduate Scholarships website, and hence applicants may be eligible for other scholarships not specifically mentioned on this website.
 To check what advertised university and college funding opportunities you are eligible for, do consult the online graduate funding search tool.
 For some of these scholarships (eg Oxford Kobe, Raffy Manoukian, Weidenfeld) you are required to tick the relevant box on the scholarship page of the application form to be considered for this source of funding, but do first check if you are eligible before you tick the box.
-You may also be available for any of the Oxford Graduate Scholarships.

-BRITISH SOCIETY FOR THE PHILOSOPHY OF SCIENCE DOCTORAL SCHOLARSHIP COMPETITION 2014: The British Society for the Philosophy of Science is offering up to two scholarships for doctoral work in the philosophy of science at a UK university, subject to candidates of sufficient merit presenting themselves.
-The competition is open both to Home/EU and to international students.
-The scholarships will cover UK/EU fees at Research Council rates.
-International fees will be covered in part or in whole on a case by case basis, but will be covered at least up to UK/EU levels.
-The scholarships also include a maintenance grant of £13,726 (£15,726 in London).
-A Scholarship will be awarded for a period equal to the institutional norm for PhD study at the student's institution minus any time already spent on the PhD.
+BRITISH SOCIETY FOR THE PHILOSOPHY OF SCIENCE DOCTORAL SCHOLARSHIP COMPETITION 2015: The British Society for the Philosophy of Science (BSPS) plans to offer one or more scholarships for doctoral work in the philosophy of science at a UK university, subject to candidates of sufficient merit presenting themselves.
+Last year the competition was open both to Home/EU and to international students.
+The scholarships covered UK/EU fees at Research Council rates.
+International fees covered in part or in whole on a case by case basis, but covered at least up to UK/EU levels.
+The scholarships also included a maintenance grant of £13,726 (£15,726 in London).
+A Scholarships were awarded for a period equal to the institutional norm for PhD study at the student's institution minus any time already spent on the PhD.
 (For example, applicants in their first year of postgraduate study at institutions that follow a 2+2 (Masters + PhD) model may apply for three years of funding to begin in the second year of their masters degree.)
 Applicants must apply for all other sources of funding for which they are eligible.
 The scholarship is conditional on being accepted onto an appropriate doctoral programme in philosophy of science at a UK university in time for the start of the 2014-15 academic year.
-The closing date for applications is 1 March 2014.
-Applicants are responsible for ensuring that complete applications, including references, arrive by the deadline.
+The closing date for applications last year was 1 March 2014.
+Applicants are responsible for ensuring that complete applications, including references, arrived by the deadline.
 The timing of the announcement of awards may be constrained by the timing of decisions by other funding bodies.
 Applicants with offers of funding from US institutions who require information prior to 15 April are encouraged to contact the BSPS at that time to enquire about the provisional outcome of their application.
-Further information, including on how to apply is available from the BSPS website.
+Further information, including on how to apply for 2015 entry should become available available from the BSPS website.